SMGit04/Bank-Simulator/README.md

 The API has another endpointt "NotificationHub" which will be used to send notificatio to the user Android application The API communicates with a front end facing Java application which demonstrates the bank application a user would have.

-The API is still being continously being developed :)
+The API is still being continously developed :)